meaghaneleanor/job-bank-vue/README.md

 ### ***Creating Links***
 **Internal Links (Router-Links)**

 Internal links (links within the job bank application), are created with the InternalLink job-bank component.
 The InternalLink component uses vue-router's router-link element behind the scenes.
-It renders as an anchor tag with correct href based on the attribute values passed in.
+It renders as an anchor tag with a correct href based on the attribute values passed in.

-The InternalLink component requires two element attributes: the url and the link-text.
-The url must always be in single quotes, since that's how it's defined in the routes.
+The InternalLink component requires two element attributes: the URL and the link-text.
+The URL must **always** be in single quotes, as a string is required as the URL value for the link to render.
 The link-text attribute would likely be generated using i18n's translate method, also passed with single quotes.

 An example of how the Internal Link component would be used looks like: